pivotal/docs-tas-adapter/install.md

        ... #! scaling keys are the same as above, minus the "replicas" key
    ```

+   where:

+   - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
+Out of the box, TBS provides two cluster builders named `base` and `default`.
+Follow the [TBS docs](https://docs.vmware.com/en/Tanzu-Build-Service/1.3/vmware-tanzu-build-service-v13/GUID-managing-builders.html) if you want to create your own builder, and update this setting with the corresponding builder name.
+   - `API-CPU-LIMIT` is the desired CPU resource limit for the pods in the specified deployment.
+   - `API-MEMORY-LIMIT` is the desired memory resource limit for the pods in the specified deployment.
+   - `API-CPU-REQUEST` is the desired CPU resource request for the pods in the specified deployment.
+   - `API-MEMORY-REQUEST` is the desired memory resource request for the pods in the specified deployment.
+   - `API-REPLICA-COUNT` is the desired number of replicas for the specified deployment.

    The `requests` and `limits` fields map directly to the [resource requests and
    limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container)
    fields on the Kubernetes containers for these system components.